Penelopeep/Penelopeep/README.md

 ### Whatcha doing here? 👋
 Look it's me, and im probably online.
-Dm me if you want! <br>
+If i'm offline there :arrow_down: then probably I'm sleeping. <br>
+Dm me if you want!
 I might not respond right away but I'll reach out to you <br>

 [![Discord Presence](https://lanyard.cnrad.dev/api/276265598508466176)](https://discord.com/users/276265598508466176)